Bob Vickman: Family

 Bob had not married and left no kids.
 There are numerous cousins in California, Chicago and various other parts of the U.S.

 Schooling

-Vickman attended Marshall High School in Los Angeles and earned a B.S. degree in Business Administration from UCLA, studying from 1942 to 1945.
+Vickman attended John Marshall High School in Los Angeles and earned a B.S. degree in Business Administration from UCLA, studying from 1942 to 1945.

 United States military service

 In 1943, at the age of 22, Bob Vickman joined the United States Army Air Forces and served on a photography unit in the Asian-Pacific front, where he undertook about two hundred hours of combat flying.

 Volunteer pilot in Israeli Air Force

 After the war, Vickman went back to school.
-Before he was able to complete the requirements for graduation, he volunteered to serve in the "Mahal" as a pilot in the air force of the newly reborn Jewish State - the fledgling Israeli Air Force.
+Before he was able to complete the requirements for graduation, he volunteered to serve in the "Mahal" as a pilot in the air force of the newly reborn Jewish state, the fledgling Israeli Air Force.

-Missions

 In the 1948 Arab-Israeli War, on July 9, 1948, Vickman flew a mission over the Israeli Negev Desert in an Avia S-199.
 He never returned from the mission, and his body was never recovered.

 Vickman was the co-creator of the symbol of the famous 101 Squadron, Israel's first fighter squadron, which flew its first mission on May 29, 1948.
 Its symbol was the Angel of Death, derived from the Biblical account of the ten plagues wherein the Angel of Death was the only plague that was able to completely defeat the Egyptians.

 An Egyptian account helps clear up Vickman's fate.
 As Vickman egressed from an attack on a ship in Cairo harbour thought to be unloading troops and supplies, he spotted an REAF Lysander.
 Vickman couldn't have known that the Deputy Director General of the REAF, Air Commodore Abd al Moneim Mikaati, was flying that Lysander from Cairo to Al Arish.
 Mikaati recalled: